Dessert Spots Worth Breaking Your Diet For

 La Belle Baguette

-With two bustling Winnipeg locations, La Belle Baguette has garnered praise and popularity for its delicate French pastry classics and unique array of breads.
+This bustling Winnipeg location, La Belle Baguette has garnered praise and popularity for its delicate French pastry classics and unique array of breads.
 Born in Winnipeg, yet extensively trained through Canada, owner and pastry chef Alix Loiselle masterfully executes decadent desserts, like creative pocket tarts stuffed with berries and colourful croissants.

 Location: C-100 King St, 204-955-1036